ThalesGroup/cva6-eclipse-demo/README.md

 PATH=`realpath cva6-sdk/buildroot/output/host/bin/`:$PATH
 ```

-### Debugging

-To debug your software, you can use eclipse IDE or the common line interface of gdb.
-In both case, you will need the tools provided by the buildroot toolchain.

 # Build Hardware

 If you want to re-build the bitstream, retrieve the CVA6 submodule containing the COREV-APU SoC.
 Then run the following script: